LA/chrome-compile/README.md

 Clone chrome compile into the same directory as your project.

+Copy your project and add suffix -prod to the original directory name.

 cd into the folder and run `npm install` to install the dependencies.

 Edit `config.js` to change obfuscator.io settings